helpyio/helpy/README.md

 - **Private Support Discussions (aka tickets):**
 Integrated with inbound email via Sendgrid, Mandrill, Mailgun, etc. [95%]
 - **Community Support Forums:** Customers and Agents can both answer questions in a publicly accessible forum.
-[100%]
+You can choose to make forums or posts voteable, and select from 3 layout templates (table, grid or Q&A format) [100%]
 - **Knowledgebase:** Full text searchable and SEO optimized to help users answer questions before they contact you.
 [100%]
 - **Pre-wired for Google Analytics:**  Using a combination of JS and Measurement Protocol tags, Helpy is prewired to track everything from article satisfaction to what your agents are doing.
 [95%]
 - **Mobile-first:** Support requests come at all times, and Helpy works on all devices, out of the box so you can delight customers with prompt answers, from anywhere and at anytime!
 [100%]